 As of February 2015, The UNFF has facilitated the creation of 3 Self Help Groups (SHG) in the wastepicker slums of Pune, India.
-Each SHG is made up of 10 others who are wastepickers and has nominated a president and treasurer.
+Each SHG is made up of 10 mothers who are wastepickers and has nominated a president and treasurer.

 Each SHG was allowed to choose what types of skills training they would prefer to learn.
 Many of the women expressed a desire to learn tailoring, so UNFF arranged for the women to attend a tailoring course.
 This three-month “basic tailoring course” was conducted at the Panmala Community Center in Pune, India and was provided by the Indian government’s Human Resource Development Ministry’s agency Jan Shikshan Sansthan.
 Dining for Women (DFW) grant funds were used to pay for the course expenses (such as supplies and instructors).

 Each of the women completed the course successfully where they learned basic tailoring techniques, including how to take measurements, stitch clothes for infants, dresses for girls and simple types of blouses for ladies.
 At the end of the course, an evaluation was done by the agency and each woman received a certificate of completion.

 For more information about our India Chapter, please visit our India section.